 Few teenagers forget buying their first car.
 My father refused to give me a car like all of the other 16-year-old kids at my fancy prep school in Philadelphia.
-He played me cassette tapes of 1970s sales training guru and author of the book How to Master the Art of Selling a true classic, when we drove back and forth from his house in South Jersey to my mother’s home in the Chestnut Hill.
+He played me cassette tapes of 1970s sales training guru and author of the book How to Master the Art of Selling (buy the book at Amazon) a true classic, when we drove back and forth from his house in South Jersey to my mother’s home in the Chestnut Hill.
 When I actually turned 16, I wasn’t very flush with cash, but I did have a slick audio system with a Rotel CD player, an Audio Alchemy DAC, an NAD receiver, a B&K amp, and some Dahlquist DQ10 speakers (that looked cool but pretty much sucked despite their legacy), in case you were wondering where my extra money went back then.
 My dad offered to rent me his 1981 300-SD diesel-powered, ultra-slow, beige Mercedes S-class sedan.
 This car might have been one of the heaviest and slowest in automotive history.
 This specific model developed a bacterial infection in the fuel tank, which made it even slower, but for $150 per month, I could rent it and that was quite tempting.
 The issue was: I needed a job to pay my new bills but I was hooked on audio.
 I convinced the manager at Bryn Mawr Stereo in the Abbington suburb of Philadelphia to let me work for five hours per week on Friday nights.
 All commission.
 No minimum wage.
 And I had to do whatever they asked.
 If one of the older salesmen sold some gear, I took my suit-wearing-ass down the stairs to lug the gear up to help complete their sales – for free.
 Some of the old timers called me “Boy,” and I couldn’t much care.
 Working in a stereo store in 1990 was as fun as Dire Straits implied.
 More fun, actually.
 Money For Nothing (and your KEFs for free – if you won the sales contest… and I did).

 Six months into my five-hour-per-week gig and I had aggressively saved up a few thousand dollars to spend on a car.
 My father was seemingly impressed and he decided to take my $150 per month rent payments and apply them to the purchase of a new car.
 We always loved going to different car dealership in South Jersey over the years.
 In that era, I wanted to buy a 1992 GMC Typhoon, which was 4×4 SUV with pure racecar horsepower.
 One older kid at prep school had one, and it was bitchin’.
 But I wasn’t getting one and I knew it.